August 04, 2021@ 10:59 AM

-Studies on trends in the automotive sector show how stringent regulations on fuel consumption and vehicle emissions has led companies in the sector to deeply rethink the vehicle.
-During the last few years there has been a clear trend towards electrification, so much so that the vehicles of the next few years will be mostly hybrid or electric.
+Studies on trends in the automotive sector show how stringent regulations on fuel consumption and vehicle emissions have led companies in the sector to deeply rethink vehicles.
+During the last few years, there has been a clear trend towards electrification, so much so that the vehicles of the next few years will be mostly hybrid or electric.
 Another recent trend is related to the electronic-computer component which makes the vehicle smart.
 The availability of fast connectivity enabled by 5G networks, on-board sensor systems and increasingly powerful processing capabilities, will make the vehicle of the near future connected and autonomous.
 Furthermore, the issues of additive manufacturing and industry 4.0 are on the other hand leading to a radical rethinking of production processes.

 The specific training objectives to be provided are:

-The program includes first three years of basic and core courses, comprising six semesters.
-In the fourth year, an On-Job Training (OJT) is offered, which acquaints the students with the working environment of automotive industries.
+The program includes the first three years of basic and core courses, comprising six semesters.
+In the fourth year, On-Job Training (OJT) is offered, which acquaints the students with the working environment of automotive industries.

 The objectives of the on-job training are to:

 The Bachelor of Science in the Automotive Engineering Technology program at NSU educates students to become qualified technicians and engineers who are capable of generating effective solutions by using technical approaches in the field of Automotive Engineering.
 The graduates of the program will be well-versed in conventional and emerging technologies, social and environmental issues.